dvla/dvla.github.io/content/posts/2023-06-faker-maker-chaos-update/index.md

 When a factory is built with chaos enabled, optional fields become truly optional and may not be present in the built factory.

-Not only is the data dynamic per attribute, but the attributes themselves are now dynamic ...
-Chaos!
+Not only is the data dynamic per attribute, but the attributes themselves are now dynamic ... chaos!

 Lets dig in a bit ...